If you want to see a classic romantic comedy then look no further than Neil Simon’s THE GOODBYE GIRL.

-In my collection of movies I return to you time and again, I’d have to say The Goodbye Girl has a special place in my heart.
-Readers of this blog may have spotted that I’m a bit of a romantic and if that’s mixed with a dash of comedy, I’m there.
-So Herbert Ross’s 1977 movie of Neil Simon’s script is, I think, one classic romantic comedy.
+I’d have to say THE GOODBYE GIRL has a special place in my heart.
+Readers of this blog may have spotted that I love a bit of romance and if that’s mixed with a more than a dash of humour, even better – you have a classic romantic comedy.
+Movies like French Kiss or Ghost Town or The Accidental Husband are just some I’ve enjoyed and celebrated here.
+So Herbert Ross’s 1977 movie of Neil Simon’s script is, I think, one pretty fine classic romantic comedy.

-Paula McFadden, the glorious Marsha Mason, has found that in relationships, she’s always The Goodbye Girl – sooner or later, the guy ups and leaves her.
+Paula McFadden, the glorious Marsha Mason, has found that in relationships, she’s always THE GOODBYE GIRL – sooner or later, the guy ups and leaves her.
 The latest one, a smoothie actor with the great name of Tony DeForest, has headed to Europe leaving her in the New York apartment they shared.
-But what he’s conveniently forgot to inform Paula is that he’s sub-let the place to a friend of his, a struggling actor called Elliot Garfield (a deservedly Oscar-winning Richard Dreyfuss) who’s come to town to do an off-Broadway play.
+But what he conveniently forgets to inform Paula is that he’s sub-let the place to a friend of his, a struggling actor called Elliot Garfield (a deservedly Oscar-winning Richard Dreyfuss) who’s come to town to do an off-Broadway play.

 And so the stage is well and truly set for one of Simon’s very best comedies.
 Simon commented once that when writing ‘My view is, “how sad and funny life is.”
 I can’t think of a humorous situation that does not involve some pain.
 I used to ask, “What is a funny situation?”
 Now I ask, “What is a sad situation and how can I tell it humorously?”‘